 The southern coastline of Gower is largely made up of limestone cliffs punctuated with a selection of fantastic beaches and secluded coves.
 Some beaches such as Pwll Du can only be reached by walking over fairly challenging terrain, while others like Caswell Bay have parking and a cafe right next to the sand, so there’s really something for everyone regardless of ability or preference.

 A paradise for all sorts of outdoor activities, Gower is certainly the place to be outdoors, enjoying nature at its best.
 One of the best ways to do this is on the water, and surfing is one of the area’s most popular sports.
-Progress Surf School teaches to all levels of ability.
+Search for surf schools in the area.

 If that all sounds a bit too much like hard work, there’s no better way to explore the Gower coast and meet its wildlife than by boat.
 Gower Coast Adventures run trips from Oxwich Bay on the 'Sea Serpent', a rigid-hulled inflatable craft, powered by a 315 horsepower turbo diesel engine capable of 30 knots.
 They run a range of different trips that are as educational as they are exhilarating.
 My favourite includes a circuit of the tidal island of Worm's Head, with its colony of Atlantic Grey Seals and abundant birdlife.
 And if you’re lucky you may even spot a porpoise or dolphin during the trip.